salesforce/mt-dynamo/README.md

 Builders may also be chained, allowing you to combine storage schemes.

 For example, you may want to split your tenants across 2 AWS accounts.
 Within those accounts, you will store your tenant data in tables prefixed by table name.
 In that case, you would create an account builder and pass it to a table builder.
-The table name would get prefixed with the tenant ID and the request would be delegated to the appropriate AWS account based on the tenant ID and the `AWSCredentialProvider` returned by your `MTAccountCredentialsMapper`.
+The table name would get prefixed with the tenant ID and the request would be delegated to the appropriate AWS account based on the tenant ID and the `AWSCredentialProvider` returned by your `MtAccountCredentialsMapper`.

 Below is a list of supported chaining sequences, each with a link to an example of how data looks in its persisted state for the configured chaining sequence.